Problem Description

 yes

-if asked to install it.- If you get the error "Certificate not imported, alias
+if asked to import it.- If you get the error "Certificate not imported, alias

 already exists" the alias was already in use.
 Pick another alias, or use -delete -cacerts -alias myrootcert